bob123456678/TrainControl/Readme.md

         - Updated text labels in track diagrams to match the UI font
         - Improved the formatting of the active locomotive button/page indicator
         - Control+Up/Down will now adjust the active locomotive speed by 1
-        - Added an automatic new version check, with a download link added to the help menu
+        - Added an automatic new version check, with a download button and info link added to the help menu
+        - Added preference to enable/disable automatically checking for updates
     - Fixed bug where the second address of a 3-way switch could erroneously be named a signal
     - Fixed bug where captured route commands might be duplicated
     - Fixed minor UI alignment issues